wumboToken/wumboToken/README.md

 🔥 Tokenomics﻿🔥

 Wumbo Token ($Wumbo) is a BEP-20 token in the Binance Smart Chain.
-A deflationary token that collects 15% tax every transactions (buy, sell & transfer) where 5% of the tax goes to liquidity pool.
+A deflationary token that collects a 15% tax on every transactions (buy, sell & transfer).
+15% is divided equally.
+⚈ 5% to a liquidity pool.
-The burn function 5% tax of the contract promotes scarcity and reduces circulating supply.
-The remaining 5% will be distributed to token holders relative to their holding percentage.
+⚈ 5% is burned which promotes scarcity and reduces the circulating supply.
+⚈ 5% will be distributed to token holders relative to their holding percentage.